Best-Company-A-S/office-clima-app/README.md

 1. Push to your GitHub repository
 2. Connect repository to Vercel
 3. Set environment variables in the Vercel dashboard
+   - Include Sentry DSN and other required configuration
 4. Deploy

+## Monitoring

+The application uses Sentry for error tracking and performance monitoring:

+1. View errors and exceptions in the Sentry dashboard
+2. Track performance metrics and identify bottlenecks
+3. Monitor release health and user experience
+4. Set up alerts for critical issues

 ## License